cognitedata/open-industrial-data/workshops/uni-hackathon/README.md

 The notebook [Part 3 - Asset data dive](Part 3 - Asset data dive.ipynb) walks us through the basics of how industrial data is represented in CDP.

 If you have a notebook environment set up on your laptop, simply clone down this repo and get to work.
 Otherwise, we recommend [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
-Simply reference the url of the notebook in github from colab.
+Simply reference the url of the notebook in github from colab, or open the notebook [directly](https://colab.research.google.com/github/cognitedata/open-industrial-data/blob/master/workshops/uni-hackathon/Part%203%20-%20Asset%20data%20dive.ipynb).

-- Run the notebook from start to finish, exploring the asset hierarch and timeseries for the asset you chose in Part 2.
+- Run the notebook from start to finish, exploring the asset hierarchy and timeseries for the asset you chose in Part 2 (use <shift+enter> to step through the cells and run the code snippets).

 ## Part 4: Specialization hackathon
 Time to split into specializations!
 Build an engaging visualization in Operational Intelligence, or continue writing code!